Haji Muhammad Adeel

 Haji Muhammad Adeel (10 August 1941 – 18 November 2016) was a Pakistani senator and senior vice president of the Awami National Party.

+Haji Mohammad Adeel received the Nishan-i-Imtiaz, which is the absolute highest category of civil honours in Pakistan.

+He was given this supreme award by the President of Pakistan on Pakistan Day (March 24, 2011).
+He received it for his outstanding parliamentary services.

 Biography

 A Hindko speaker, was from a family of anti-imperialists, the son of Hakeem Abdul Jalil (Hakeem Sahib was actively involved in the non violence movement, Khudai Khidmatgar against the British Empire in the subcontinent and was the president of All India National Congress Committee Peshawar District and a close colleague of Bacha Khan and Mahatama Gandhi and Member of Central working committee of Congress.

 During his political career he served as finance minister and deputy speaker in the provincial government of Khyber-Pakhtunkhwa.
 He was the senator and represented Khyber Pakhtunkhwa in the National Finance Commission of Pakistan.